zayro/phpTools/readme.md

-# API - ORM PHP
+# PHP Tools

 ## SYNOPSIS
-Is an open source project that allows creating multi-platform connections with php language code, allowing restfull requests and jwt or session access.
+Is an open source project that allows creating multi-platform connections with php language code, allowing easy requests and jwt or session access.

 ## INSTALLATION
 - instalar componentes de composer